Nick-Burdo/angular-multiselect/README.md

 itMultiSelect has four control:

-* Button to toggle the drop-down list, the text of which is set attribute `placeholder`
+* Button to toggle the drop-down list, the text of which is set by attribute `placeholder`
-* Input for open the list and search (filter) it
+* Input for open the drop-down list and search (filter) it
 * Button for refresh search input
 * Button marked by caret to toggle  the drop-down list